pycom/pycom-documentation/chapter/pybytes/connect/intro.md

 {% endhint %}

-# Next step: Device's dashboard!
+# Next step: Display data from your device into Pybytes dashboard!
 Now it's time to set up your device's dashboard.
 You can check more about it [here!](../dashboard/intro.md)